astarte-platform/astarte/doc/pages/user/035-register_device.md

 extremely flexible approach to Registration, which can be implemented through an entirely custom logic.

+## FIDO Device Onboard

+For the FDO registration procedures to work properly, Astarte needs access to:

+- an external storage for secrets (referred to as "the vault" here onward).
+  Astarte currently supports integration with HashiCorp Vault and OpenBao services
+- an external _FDO Rendezvous Server_

+Both owner keys and ownership vouchers can be imported and made known to Astarte, allowing the owner to claim a device and let it register to the platform.

+**Note**: Both owner keys and ownership vouchers are strictly realm-scoped.

+### Owner Keys

+The API endpoint for uploading owner keys into the vault is `/fdo/owner_keys`, exposed by the _Pairing_ service.

+The key upload operation supports two use cases:

+- **key import**: if the owner already has a key and an associated voucher ready for claiming a device, the `upload` action can be used to directly import the key into the vault.
+The key is never persisted in the Astarte database and lives in memory only for the duration of the import operation
+- **key generation**: if the owner wants the vault to generate the keypair and never let the private key be known to Astarte, the `create` action can be used to have the vault create and store the secret, returning only the public key.
+Using this option the choice of the algorithm for key generation is mandatory: currently supported algorithms are `ecdsa-p256`, `ecdsa-p384`, `rsa-2048` and `rsa-3072`.
+The generated key can then be used to extend the voucher

+### Ownership Vouchers

+After key creation or import it is possible to upload an ownership voucher for claiming a device.
+The API endpoint for uploading ownership vouchers into Astarte is `/fdo/ownership_vouchers`, exposed by the _Pairing_ service.
+The supported voucher format is a Base64-encoded string containing its CBOR representation.

+As soon as an ownership voucher is uploaded into Astarte, a _TO0_ procedure starts.
+This allows the _Rendezvous Server_ to register the voucher and the FDO routing information toward the Astarte instance.

+Any uploaded voucher must correlate with a pre-existing owner key stored in the vault, with Astarte validating that the owner public key of the voucher matches with the selected key stored in the vault.

+The upload API also allows to explicitly define replacement parameters to be sent to the device during _TO2_ exchanges (namely `replacement GUID`, `replacement owner public key` and `replacement rendezvous info`).
+The replacement ownership voucher that is made available after _TO2_ completion contains the updated information.

 ## Credentials Secret Lifecycle

 _Credentials Secrets_ are meant to be immutable - as such, they should be handled with extreme care.